 Whether it's preparing students for their first jobs or propelling graduate and professional students to even greater heights, a Marquette education helps students reach their full potential.
 But don't just take our word for it.

-Marquette ranks 90th in the 2018 edition of America's Best Colleges, released by U.S. News & World Report.
-The university is also ranked 54th in Best Value Schools, which takes into account a school's academic quality and the net cost of attendance for a student who received the average level of need-based financial aid.
+Marquette ranks 83rd in the 2023 edition of America's Best Colleges, released by U.S. News & World Report.
+The university is also ranked 52nd in Best Value Schools, which takes into account a school's academic quality and the net cost of attendance for a student who received the average level of need-based financial aid.
 We are proud that our students are getting a great value for their significant investment.
-Marquette is again included as an “A-plus School for B Students,” a distinction that aligns with its Catholic, Jesuit mission to graduate students who are transformed by their education, particularly first-generation college students.
-Also, Marquette is ranked 62nd in the High School Counselor rankings and 52nd in Best Colleges for Veterans.
+In addition, Marquette is ranked 12th in Best Undergraduate Teaching, 41st in Most Innovative Schools and 51st in Best Colleges for Veterans.
+Marquette is again included as an A+ School for B Students, a distinction that aligns with our Catholic, Jesuit mission to graduate students who are transformed by their education.

 Other notable rankings from U.S. News & World Report*:

 - The online Master of Science in Computing program is ranked 20th (2023-24).
 According to U.S. News, the rankings for computer information technology programs are based on factors such as classroom engagement, faculty credentials and training, and student excellence.
 The Computer and Information Science undergraduate program is ranked 172nd (2023).

 - U.S. News ranked Marquette's undergraduate nursing program 29th in the nation (2023).
 The College of Nursing's master of science program is ranked 66th (2023-24); its Doctor of Nursing Practice program is ranked 78th (2023-24).
 U.S. News ranked Marquette's online graduate nursing program 21st (2023-24) and 14th nationally in the Nursing Administration/Leadership specialty category.